arXiv/arxiv-keycloak/README.md

 be careful of removing entries.

-This is used for building Docker images as well as running Docker containers.
+This is used for building Docker images as well as running Docker containers. docker compose takes this env file.

 ## Building Container images

 `make docker-image`

+Run this at the top-level and it runs the docker build in sub-directories.

 ## Local running